 Out of popular request, it is time to put together a list of the Best Hacking Books in 2019.
 Now, this list doesn’t only contain Hacking Books that were released in 2019, but simply all the books worth mentioning as of this year.
 There are still some classics that will always be mentioned, even they haven’t been updated for years, they remain relevant.
-I basically get questions from you guys every single day, be it on Instagram, Facebook, Twitter or via E-Mail which Ethical Hacking Books to buy to get started.
+I basically get questions from you guys every single day, be it on Instagram, Facebook, Twitter or via E-Mail, which Ethical Hacking Books should I buy to get started.

 “What are the best Hacking Books?” or “Do you recommend to learn from books?” are the most popular ones.
 I understand that nowadays we have so many possibilities when it comes to learning.
 We got YouTube, we have a gazillion of online courses, serving every topic one can imagine.
 But I am a firm believer in a good book.
 Why?
 Because putting together a good book takes a hell lot of work.

 You need to revise your content multiple times, you need to cut out irrelevant content and distill it down to the best possible version.
 I think this makes books a much richer experience than a 5 minute YouTube video because usually the content is so carefully selected.

 That being said, I highly recommend learning with books.
 A great advantage is also that you can put bookmarks (yes, the paper ones) in your book and quickly look something up if you need to.

 This article does not only contain the Best Hacking Books, but it is also a list of my personal favorite books.
 I have read all the books I recommend here.

 Let’s dive right in.
 By the way, the order in this list is not relevant.
 All books mentioned are worth reading in no particular order.

 All books can be found in the Ceos3c Amazon Store.